 Stay Hydrated and Take Nutritious Meals

-Staying hydrated is one of the economical ways to avoid altitude sickness.
-You need to intake about 3 to 4 liters of water daily.
+Staying hydrated is one of the most economical ways to avoid altitude sickness.
+You need to drink about 3 to 4 liters of water daily.
 Since you will be trekking in mild temperatures, you may not feel thirsty.
 However, drinking water is necessary.
 You can fill your bottles with water from tea houses or use bottled water instead.
 It is always a great option to take water-purifying tablets with you.

 Likewise, it is normal to feel stuffed and not hungry while trekking.
 In these cases, you should force-feed yourself rather than skip your meals.
 It is recommended to eat a nutritious meal with a balanced diet.
 Staple food, such as daal bhaat tarkari, can be a great option.